psf/the-invisibles/content/english/episodes/ep-4.md

 - Starting a Minecraft server which turns into one of the biggest server in Denmark
 - Learning to mod Minecraft server which in turns brings up her love for programming
 - Using Python to program desktop applications
-- Becoming the maintainer for Pypandoc
+- Becoming the maintainer for PyPandoc
 - Difficulties and challenges while coding with visual impairment
 - Her superpower: being able to twice as fast as an average human reader
 - Contributing to Poetry